ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/filter-applying/index.md

 ## Next Up

-Continue to the next section to learn about the [Multi Filter](/filter-multi/).
+Continue to the next section to learn about the [Filter API](/filter-api/).